Impact of Cloud Computing on Financial Services

 • Outsourcing.
 At times, cloud companies outsource some of their functions to 3rd or even 4th party.
 Financial institutions should be informed when this sub-contracting is taking place, and who is the contractor and what type of information will they have access to and the services they will provide.
 It is important to ensure the quality and the checks are in place and the security in not compromised in any way.
 In addition, according to banking cloud computing regulations, outsourcing institutions cannot do chain outsourcing of risk management to third parties.

 • Cybercrime.
 Is it just the financial services institutions who are leveraging technology or cloud?
 The answer is ‘no’.
 The cyber criminals have access to the similar technological advancements.
 Like banks, cloud service providers build their solutions with security in mind, and demonstrate high cyber-resilience.
 Be it being in-house or utilizing cloud services, cyber risks cannot be eliminated completely, they can only be avoided, reduced or transferred.
 Financial firms must determine how to balance their businesses and decision within their risk profile.
-As public cloud is more critical and prevalent throughout, financial institutions and regulators need to consider how the responsibilities over the controls in place should be shared, and how to adapt the traditional enterprise-wide risk frameworks to accommodate the adoption of cloud.
-One way most FIs have done is to start with hybrid approach (utilizing the benefits of public cloud, private cloud) and integrating with legacy systems.
+As public cloud is more critical and prevalent throughout, financial institutions and regulators need to consider how the responsibilities over the controls in place should be shared and how to adapt the traditional enterprise-wide risk frameworks to accommodate the adoption of cloud.
+One way most FIs have done this is to start with a hybrid approach (utilizing the benefits of public cloud and private cloud) and integrating with legacy systems.
 While being on cloud they try not to build dependency on one cloud service provider and try to utilize the benefits of each depending on the size, need, features and capabilities that each of them offers.

 • Financial stability.
 Risks to financial stability arising due to digital transformation of financial institutions are becoming more and more important for authorities and regulators, especially when that process create single points of failure.
 This is mitigated by following a multivendor strategy, so that there is no one key cloud provider for any given institution.
 Different departments have the flexibility to choose their own CSP as a vendor.
 The choice could vary from AWS, Azure, Google, Alibaba and so on.